van001/lesscode-fp/README.md

 ```

 ### Fewer Categories ###
-Unlike, Object Oriented programming, where every class is a new category, functional programming benefits from fewer category and
-coming up with domain specific abstractions to solve them generically.
+Unlike, Object Oriented programming, where every class is a new category, functional programming benefits from fewer category and coming up with domain specific abstractions to solve them generically.

 Lesscode library provide funtions to manipulate / transform the following categories : String, List, Map / Object (non mutable).
+These categories are quiet popular in many programming languages.
+List allows for a work distribution, while
+Map / Object allows faster retrieval.

 ```
 // slices String at the specified position